grindjs/babel-preset-grind/README.markdown

 # babel-preset-grind

-These are global Babel settings for Grind projects.
-It dynamically detects which version of Node you’re on and optimizes for it.
+Global Babel settings for Grind projects.
+It’s optimized to the minimum version of Node that current releases of Grind support, and will optimize towards newer versions when possible.